unoplatform/uno.chefs/doc/toolkit/InputExtensions.md

 ## Problem

-There is no easy way to denote the next control to receive focus when the Enter key is pressed while entering input in a control such as a `TextBox` or `Passwordbox`.
+There is no easy way to denote the next control to receive focus when the Enter key is pressed while entering input in a control such as a `TextBox` or `PasswordBox`.

 ## Solution